 - Go to a video on YouTube that you want to download.
-Select the URL from the address bar, and copy it to your clipboard by pressing CTRL + C. If the URL has a "&" in it (a playlist, for instance), only copy the URL up to (but not including) the &.
+Select the text of the URL in the address bar, and copy it to your clipboard by pressing Ctrl + C. If the URL has a "&" in it (a playlist, for instance), only copy the URL up to, but not including, the &.

 - Open a command prompt or terminal window.
 On Windows, you can open the command prompt if you press Win + R (hold down the Windows key and press R) to open the Run box, then type cmd and press Enter.
 In macOS, open Applications, then Utilities, and choose Terminal.
 On Linux, your terminal program will depend on your particular Linux distribution.
 Usually, you can press Ctrl + Alt + T to open a terminal window.

 - Navigate to the folder where you downloaded YouTube-dl, using the cd command.
 (On macOS or Linux, if you installed using a package manager such as Homebrew or apt, you can skip this step.
 The youtube-dl executable is already installed to a directory in your PATH, so you can run it from any directory.)

 - Type youtube-dl, followed by a space.
 Then, paste the URL you copied in step 1.
 (In Windows, place your cursor in the command prompt window and right-click to paste.
 In macOS, you can paste in the terminal using ⌘ + V. In most Linux terminals, press Ctrl + Shift + V.)

 Press Enter to run the command and start the download.

 - The video will be downloaded to the current directory.
 You can now view it using a media player such as VLC.